-This recipe for the Perfect Baked Chicken Thighs shows you how to cook juicy chicken, whether you're using boneless or bone-in, skin on chicken thighs.
-The spice blend is delicious and versatile too!
+This recipe for the Perfect Baked Chicken Thighs shows you how to cook juicy chicken, whether you're using boneless or bone-in chicken thighs.

 Tips for perfect baked chicken thighs

 Before we get started, I thought I would go over the secrets to getting your chicken thighs just right!
 These tips apply to both boneless, skinless and bone-in, skin-on chicken thighs.
 Keep reading to see more specific instructions on the differences between the two, or to get cooking!

 - Whether you use boneless or bone-in thighs depends on your preference.
 For juicier meat, opt for bone-in.
 For a leaner dinner, go for the boneless.
 Personally I prefer boneless as they are less messy to eat and still end up being very tender